2701 de Soto Boulevard, Coral Gables, FL 33134

 Hours of Operation

-The Venetian Pool is an aquatic facility unlike no other in the country.
+The Venetian Pool is an aquatic facility unlike any other in the country.
 It has been enjoyed by hundreds of thousands of people from all over the world, and is still one of the main tourist attractions for those visiting the City of Coral Gables.

 The pool was created in 1923 from a coral rock quarry, where much of the original coral rock was used to border and further accentuate the pool.
 It also features two large historic lookout towers, with a view to the City Beautiful.